drewthepooh/pipeline_helpers/README.md

 ## subprocesses

-Allows for easy parallel subprocess calls. subprocesses takes a command (as a list), and an iterable of strings or tuples and executes the command with each item from the iterable substituted in for a dummy, e.g.
+Allows for easy parallel subprocess calls. subprocesses takes a template (as a list), and an iterable of strings or tuples and executes commands formed from the template by substituting dummies in the template with items from the iterable, e.g.

     from dpipe import Dummy